IvoDeK/ilybot-api/Docs/Ilybot-API-design-document.md

 ## Information
 ### General concept

-This project will be an API for my bot that is in progress.
+This project will be an API for my Discord bot that is in progress.
+The Discord bot creates data from usages with the bot.
+For example you get experience from chatting in Discord where the bot is in.
+For each message you get a random amount between 5 and 15.
+By this you can show someone how active you are on Discord.
 This will make it possible to get your general statistics from your user ID which can be the ID that my bot created or the ID that you have on Discord.
 The Idea was to make this project on a website so people can access their public data and that there will be an easy website viewer for the end user that doesn't know how to read such data.

 ## Functional design